 Leader of the Council

-The Leader of the Council is nominated by the elected members of the party who has overall control of the Council, and is appointed at a Full Council Meeting.
+The Leader is nominated by the elected members of the party who has overall control of the Council (currently the Liberal Democrats), and is appointed at a Full Council Meeting.